Coronavirus (COVID-19) information

-If anyone due to attend an appointment or anyone in their household is showing symptoms of coronavirus or has been advised to self-isolate, they should contact the Council to advise that they will not be attending due to being in self-isolation.
+If anyone due to attend an appointment is showing symptoms of coronavirus or has been advised to self-isolate, they should contact the Council to advise that they will not be attending due to being in self-isolation.

 Contact details for the housing teams.